 3. Clear Browser Data

-On your mobile device, depending on your operating system, simply go to Device Settings > Apps.
+On your mobile device, depending on your operating system, go to Device Settings > Apps.
 Navigate through the list and clear data for the Chrome browser.

 On Windows 10 PC: